About Pike County

 Elections & Voter Records

-Election administration in Pike County, Mississippi is managed by the Pike County Circuit Clerk's Office, which serves as the county election commission, located at the Pike County Courthouse, 200 East Bay Street, Magnolia, Mississippi 39652.
-The Circuit Clerk's election division can be reached at (601) 783-3362 for voter registration information, polling place locations, and election-related questions.
+Election administration in Pike County, Mississippi is managed by Pike County Circuit Clerk's Office, which serves as Pike County election commission, located at Pike County Courthouse, 200 East Bay Street, Magnolia, Mississippi 39652.
+The Circuit Clerk's election division can be contacted through the office’s website. voter registration information, polling place locations, and election related questions.

 - In the November 2024 general election, Pike County voter turnout was approximately 55-58% of registered voters, consistent with typical Mississippi county turnout in presidential election years.